AdaCore/gnatcoverage/qualification/qm/plans/Introduction/content.rst

-* **GNATcoverage Development Team**: Developers contribute to the development of GNATcoverage, including requirements specification, implementation, test cases development and test execution.
+* **GNATcoverage Development Team**: Developers contribute to the development of GNATcoverage, including requirements specification, implementation, test case development and test execution.
 This team is also in charge of the configuration management of the artifacts it produces.

 * **GNATcoverage Qualification Team**: The Qualification Team is responsible